philsquared/Catch23/README.md

 That's all true in Catch23, except the specialisations are more robust and powerful thanks to C++20 concepts.
 The fallback to `std::ostreamstream` is optional, and is accompanied by a fallback to `std::format` (also configurable).

-But I'm saving the best for last.
-In Catch23, enums are automatically covertible to strings (and we don't even have reflection yet)!
+But I'm saving the best for last!
+In Catch23, enums are automatically convertible to strings (and we don't even have reflection yet)!
 That's with the caveat that it uses a nasty tricky involving `std::source_location` and some templated probing.
-It's a cutdown version of the technique used by libraries like Magic Enum.
+It's a cutdown (and updated) version of the technique used by libraries like Magic Enum.

 ```
 /../example.cpp:65:43: ❌ FAILED